Lake Garda: Middle Ages

 In the Middle Ages Lake Garda was described by Dante in his Divine Comedy:

 After the collapse of the Roman Empire, the Garda region witnessed the passage of numerous Germanic populations, but the first one that settled there, after a long migration, was that of the Lombards.
 Their testimonies are mostly present along the southern and eastern shores, preferred to other areas due to their strategic importance: from here it was possible to control both the waterways of Garda and Mincio, and the Adige valley.
-During the Lombard hegemony there was a first administrative reorganization, as well as the definitive Christianization of the area, begun in the previous centuries by Vigilius of Trent and Zeno of Verona.
-The lake remained on the border between three powerful Lombard duchies: Brescia, Verona and Trento and Brescia.
+During the Lombard hegemony, there was a first administrative reorganization, as well as the definitive Christianization of the area, begun in the previous centuries by Vigilius of Trent and Zeno of Verona.
+The lake remained on the border between three powerful Lombard duchies: Brescia, Verona and Trento.

 The first documents that testify the presence of a Fines Gardenses, an entity with its own officials for the administration of justice, even if not autonomous with respect to the Count of Verona, date back to 825, while after the year 1000 county of Garda was established by the emperor Henry II.
-Starting from the 11th century, towns around the lake began to develop a differentiated policy compared to that of the major centers of influence – Brescia, Verona and Trento – and this greater autonomy meant that many centers became free communities.
+Starting from the 11th century, towns around the lake began to develop a differentiated policy compared to that of the major centres of influence – Brescia, Verona and Trento – and this greater autonomy meant that many centres became free communities.
 These possessed comfortable economic conditions compared to the inland countries and a strong social awareness and sense of community.

-In the 13th century, however, the Signoria Scaligera was established and it soon subdued the eastern shore of the lake.
-The Scaliger built numerous defensive constructions, in particular they built the castles of Sirmione, Malcesine and Riva, reinforced the port structures of Lazise and Torri del Benaco, and built a great defense system called Serraglio, the only one of its kind in Italy.
-This fortified system, completed by Cangrande II in 1355, included isolated castles in Ponti sul Mincio and Monzambano, a serious continuous and uninterrupted castles and towers connected by defensive walls starting from the fortress of Valeggio sul Mincio and then continuing up to Nogarole Rocca.
-The Seraglio remained practically intact until the mid-19th century, when it was partially dismantled.
+In the 13th century, however, the rule of the Scaliger family was established and they soon subdued the eastern shore of the lake.
+The Scaliger built numerous defensive constructions, in particular, they built the castles of Sirmione, Malcesine and Riva, reinforced the port structures of Lazise and Torri del Benaco, and built a great defense system called Serraglio, the only one of its kind in Italy.
+This fortified system, completed by Cangrande II in 1355, included isolated castles in Ponti sul Mincio and Monzambano, serious continuous and uninterrupted castles and towers connected by defensive walls starting from the fortress of Valeggio sul Mincio and then continuing up to Nogarole Rocca.
+The Seraglio remained practically intact until the mid-19th century when it was partially dismantled.